 possible.
 Many women have nasal symptoms, and there may be a link between

 common in pregnancy, may also cause symptoms.

 - It is important that

 you have extra protection against the flu (influenza).
 Get the flu vaccine as soon as it's available, whether you are in your first, second, or third trimester at the

-The flu vaccine is safe in pregnancy and is recommended for all pregnant
+flu shot(What is a PDF document?) is safe in pregnancy and is recommended for all pregnant